SerlithNetwork/KotLib/README.md

 Could make sense if there are a lot of small plugins using kotlin in the server. \
 Yes, we're those kind of paranoids.

+## ❗Before using
+This plugins only makes sense on versions below 1.16.5 \
+Spigot 1.16.5+ allows downloading dependencies from maven central using `libraries` section in `plugin.yml` \
+Paper 1.19.4+ allows downloading dependencies from any maven repository declaring a `PluginLoader` and referencing it in `paper-plugin.yml`

 ## ⚙️ Logic
 Gradle just packages the Kotlin libraries into the jar